jbintz/jasonbintz/content/resources/Rstuff.md

 ### R for Data Science

-Garrett Grolemund and Hadley Wickham's excellent book, [R for Data Science](http://r4ds.had.co.nz), is a great resource for "mastering" the `tidyverse`.
+Garrett Grolemund and Hadley Wickham's excellent book, [R for Data Science](http://r4ds.had.co.nz), is a great resource for "mastering" the tidyverse.